idakrech/TravelSnap/README.md

 - **Tailwind CSS:** Employed for styling and UI design.

 ### Implementation Details:
-You must register in Firebase and pass your own Firebase key in the Firebase.tsx file.
+You must register in Firebase and pass your own Firebase key in the Firebase.tsx file in src/config folder.